How to Create Inbound Marketing Campaigns that Convert

 Anyone can slap together an inbound marketing campaign.
 But a campaign that actually works?
 One that consistently brings in high-quality leads?
-That's a challenge.
+Now that's a challenge.

-Creating inbound marketing campaigns that convert requires more planning and maintenance than just throwing everything on the wall and seeing what sticks.
-But high-converting marketing campaigns are also the best value for your money and work, and see the best results.
+Creating inbound marketing campaigns that convert require more planning and maintenance than just throwing everything against the wall and seeing what sticks.
+But high-converting marketing campaigns are also the best value for your money and time and see the best results.

 Plan Your Inbound Marketing Campaign

 Every great marketing campaign has to start with a clear set of goals and expectations so you can track success.
 Begin by setting your SMART goals.
 SMART goals are:

 - Specific – Your goal needs to be unambiguous and clear.

 - Measurable – You should define a concrete way of measuring progress toward your goal.